 Personal FinanceWe are dedicated to keeping clients abreast of the latest developments and tax-saving strategies.
 This section includes a library of hundreds of timely articles about business, taxes, finances, trends and the like.
 The articles are categorized by subject matter, which can be accessed from the links.
 Click on your topic of interest and find a wealth of information.

 This section explores some of the special rules that apply to charitable contributions, including deductions, non-cash contributions, car donations, etc. The latest tax law changes that were recently passed are also discussed.
 Use this information to help you make the most of your contributions.

-- The provision that permits taxpayers age 70½ and over to make direct distributions (up to $100,000 per year) from their Traditional or Roth IRA account to a charity is available for tax years 2010 through 2013.
+- A provision that permits taxpayers age 70½ and over to make direct distributions (up to $100,000 per year) from their Traditional or Roth IRA account to a charity is available for tax years after 2010.
 The distribution is tax-free, but there is no charitable deduction.
 This provision can be very beneficial to taxpayers who have social security income and/or do not itemize their deductions.

 - Special Rules for Car Donations

 - Congress has imposed tough rules that substantially limit the deduction for this charitable donation.

 - Money or property that you donate to "qualified" charitable organizations can be included in your itemized deductions as a charitable contribution.
 But what is a "qualified" charity?
 The IRS provides an on-line search for qualified organizations.